Moravian Instruments Cx series of CMOS astronomical cameras are

 C5 cameras are made in two versions: Asymmetrical version

-marked C5A and Symmetrical version marked C5S.
-Both cameras may be
+labeled C5A and Symmetrical version labeled C5S.
+Both cameras can

-time-proven design school of the C3 and C4 series in both outer
+time-proven design school of the C3 and C4 series in both the

-shape and internal construction.
-The front cross-section of the
+overall shape and the internal construction.
+The front

-C5A cameras is the same as the C3 and C4 series, although the used
+cross-section of the C5A cameras is the same as the C3 and C4

 |